Charitable Corporation: Expansion

-According to the subsequent report of a House of Commons Committee, little business was done until 1725, when a new committee (Board of Directors) was appointed in October 1725, consisting of Sir Robert Sutton, Sir John Meres, Sir Fisher Tench, Dennis Bond, Archibald Grant (later Bt), and others.
-They proceeded to appoint officers, including John Thomson as warehousekeeper and Mr Clarke as surveyor in November 1725.
-Following a deficiency at the Spring Garden warehouse, the surveyor was required to report weekly to the Committee concerning pledges at the Fenchurch Street warehouse, but Thomson the warehouse keeper instead procured his dismissal in May 1726.
-William Burroughs joined the Committee in March 1727, and William Aislabie and Hon.
+According to the subsequent report of a House of Commons committee, little business was done until 1725, when a new committee (board of directors) was appointed in October 1725, consisting of Sir Robert Sutton, Sir John Meres, Sir Fisher Tench, Dennis Bond, Archibald Grant (later Bt), and others.
+They proceeded to appoint officers, including John Thomson as warehouse keeper and Mr Clarke as surveyor in November 1725.
+Following a deficiency at the Spring Garden warehouse, the surveyor was required to report weekly to the committee concerning pledges at the Fenchurch Street warehouse, but Thomson the warehouse keeper instead procured his dismissal in May 1726.
+William Burroughs joined the committee in March 1727, and William Aislabie and Hon.
 Walter Molesworth in December 1729.
 Assistants were also appointed from 1726, including William Squire, George Jackson and John Torriano (disqualified from office in 1729).